FRBSTATS: A web-based platform for visualization of fast radio burst properties: Platform architecture

 \section{Platform architecture}

-In order to ensure all data and code supporting the platform is findable, accessible, interoperable, and reusable, the source of the website\footnote{\url{https://www.herta-experiment.org/frbstats}} is hosted on a Git repository.\footnote{\url{https://github.com/HeRTA/FRBSTATS}} This enables and encourages researchers to openly contribute with code, data, and ideas for improvement.
+In order to ensure all data and code supporting the platform is findable, accessible, interoperable, and reusable, the source of the website is hosted on a Git repository.\footnote{\url{https://github.com/HeRTA/FRBSTATS}} This enables and encourages researchers to openly contribute with code, data, and ideas for improvement.
 Additionally, the project utilizes continuous integration and continuous deployment (CI/CD) pipelines, which address the problem of delayed development and updates to the platform.
 Fig.~\ref{fig:architecture} describes the high-level architecture of the FRBSTATS platform.

-Upon the submission of modifications to \texttt{catalogue.csv}, the database is automatically updated, and the properties of each burst are distributed to the corresponding subprocesses for further management.
+A spreadsheet is available (link provided in the repository along with contribution guidelines), where users can report new bursts to be picked up by the database.
+The properties of each burst are automatically distributed to the corresponding subprocesses for further management, and any new burst reported on the TNS is automatically queried and merged to FRBSTATS, on a daily basis.

 Based on a non-relational document model, MongoDB\footnote{\url{https://github.com/mongodb/mongo}} offers a suitable NoSQL database, which serves as the catalogue infrastructure for the platform.
-By automatically parsing the CSV catalogue as a JSON-formatted file, the catalogue page permits quick search queries, based on either the designation of the FRB of interest, or its parameters.\\
+By automatically parsing the CSV catalogue (obtained from the spreadsheet) as a JSON-formatted file, the catalogue page permits quick search queries, based on either the designation of the burst of interest, or its parameters.